jekil/awesome-hacking/_pages/index.rst

 - `Dex2jar <https://github.com/pxb1988/dex2jar>`_ - Tools to work with android .dex and java .class files.
 - `Distorm <https://github.com/gdabah/distorm>`_ - Powerful Disassembler Library For x86/AMD64.
 - `DotPeek <https://www.jetbrains.com/decompiler/>`_ - A free-of-charge .NET decompiler from JetBrains.
+- `Dwarf <https://github.com/iGio90/Dwarf>`_ - A gui for mobile reverse engineers, crackers and security analyst.
+Or damn, what a reversed fluffy or yet, duck warrios are rich as fuck.
+Whatever you like!
+Built on top of pyqt5, frida and some terrible code.
 - `Enjarify <https://github.com/google/enjarify>`_ - A tool for translating Dalvik bytecode to equivalent Java bytecode.
 This allows Java analysis tools to analyze Android applications.
 - `Fibratus <https://github.com/rabbitstack/fibratus>`_ - Tool for exploration and tracing of the Windows kernel.
 - `Fino <https://github.com/sysdream/fino>`_ - An Android Dynamic Analysis Tool.